 Stretched Canvas Prints

 There are a number of options available for printing your seating chart, but the most popular is to receive your plan mounted onto canvas and stretched on a frame.
 This makes them suitable to place on an easel or hang on the wall.
 In the image below you can see a close up of the paper and mounting.
+This type of seating plan takes the longest to be printed.

 You can also elect to have your seating plan printed onto high quality matt photo paper and delivered rolled into a cardboard tube.
 These seating plans are suitable to frame, and are not stiff enough to sit on their own.
+We have the flexibility to print any size.

 Digital Printing on Card (up to A3 size)

-As well as the large format signs as described above, Be My Guest can also design and print seating plans with the tables separated out onto smaller pieces of card, as in the accompanying image.
+As well as the large format signs as described above, Be My Guest can also design and print seating plans with the tables separated out onto smaller pieces of card, as in the above image.

 How much are seating plans?